Democratic backsliding: Executive aggrandizement

-In political science, executive aggrandizement refers to the expansion of the leader's power beyond the "checks and balances" provided by the legislature and the judiciary, or by interfering with the independence of the public service.
+In political science, executive aggrandizement refers to the expansion of the leader's power beyond the checks and balances provided by the legislature and the judiciary or by interfering with the independence of the public service.
 Even a legitimately elected leader can undermine democracy or cause a democratic backlash by using government resources to weaken his political opposition.

 This process contains a series of institutional changes by elected executives, impairing the ability of the political opposition to challenge the government and hold it to account.
 The most important feature of executive aggrandizement is that the institutional changes are made through legal channels, making it seem as if the elected official has a democratic mandate.
 Some examples of executive aggrandizement are the decline of media freedom and the weakening of the rule of law (i.e., judicial and bureaucratic restraints on the government), such as when judicial autonomy is threatened.

 Hitler gives a speech to the Reichstag in support of the Enabling Act.
 The collapse of the Weimar Republic into Nazi Germany is perhaps the most infamous example of democratic backsliding.

-Over time, there has been a decline in active coups (in which a power-seeking individual, or small group, seizes power through forcibly, violently removing an existing government) and self-coups (involving "a freely elected chief executive suspending the constitution outright in order to amass power in one swift sweep") and an increase in executive aggrandizement.
+Over time, there has been a decline in active coups (in which a power-seeking individual, or small group, seizes power through force, violently removing an existing government) and self-coups (involving "a freely elected chief executive suspending the constitution outright in order to amass power in one swift sweep") and an increase in executive aggrandizement.
 Political scientist Nancy Bermeo notes that executive aggrandizement occurs over time, through institutional changes legitimized through legal means, such as new constituent assemblies, referendums, or "existing courts or legislatures ... in cases where supporters of the executive gain majority control of such bodies."
 Bermeo notes that these methods mean that the aggrandizement of the executive "can be framed as having resulted from a democratic mandate."
+Populist rhetoric, which frames the executive as the sole legitimate representative of the people, has been shown to increase public support for executive aggrandizing actions.
 Executive aggrandizement is characterized by the presence of distress in axes of democracy, including institutional or horizontal accountability; and executive or discursive accountability.